‘KHANGESTION CHARGES’

 THE PUBLIC IS WAKING UP … ULEZ A STEPPING STONE TO ROAD PRICING

 On 15 April 2023, Trafalgar Square saw a well-attended demonstration with speeches from different public figures and campaign groups.
-It was good-humoured but very firm show of the strength of feeling against the Mayor’s plans, which have been massively under-publicised.
+It was good-humoured but very firm show of the strength of feeling against the Mayor’s plans.

-Eyebrows have been raised on the choice of session judge.
+Earlier eyebrows have been raised on the choice of session judge for an application hearing.
 According to Wikipedia, Sir Ross Cranston KC is a professor of Law at London School of Economics and a retired High Court judge.
 He is also a former Labour Party MP and minister (like Mayor Khan).
 The BBC notesHe was one of three ministers to refuse the use of an official car.

 Some find it strange that a former Labour MP and minister should be chosen to adjudicate in a dispute between a Labour Mayor and 5 Conservative councils?
-However, there is a possibility of appealing against the refusal of grounds and an appeal judge may not agree with Cranston.
-Watch this space…
+An appeal partially overturned refusal of the Councils’ grounds.

-The decision to proceed with the hearing excited the PM Rishi Sunak, who twice turned down MPs’ requests to stop ULEZ, and Tory Chairman Greg Hands MP, who wouldn’t even mention the consultation in his Chelsea-Fulham constituency newsletter when asked.
+The decision to proceed with the hearing excited the PM Rishi Sunak, who twice turned down MPs’ requests to stop ULEZ using the Greater London Authority Act.
+In particular, the cost to residents of the 5 councils could have been avoided, had he acted

 . .

-So much happening that in the first quarter, we produced a snapshot feature covering developments such as what the politicians said and did, and moves towards a Judicial Review..
+So much happened that in the first quarter, we produced a snapshot feature covering developments such as what the politicians said and did, and moves towards a Judicial Review..

 . .